martenframework/marten/docs/docs/schemas/how-to/create-custom-schema-fields.md

 #### `deserialize`

 The `#deserialize` method is responsible for deserializing a schema field value.
 Indeed, the raw value of a schema field usually comes from a request's data and needs to be converted to another format.
-For example a `uuid` field might need to convert a `String` value to a proper `UUID` object:
+For example, a `uuid` field might need to convert a `String` value to a proper `UUID` object:

 ```crystal
 def deserialize(value) : ::UUID?